-The Key Audit Matter How the matter was addressed in our audit As at 31 December 2022, the Group held a portfolio of IP and IPUD located in Hong Kong.
+The Key Audit Matter How the matter was addressed in our audit

+As at 31 December 2023, the Group held a portfolio of IP and IPUD located in Hong Kong.
 These properties comprise office premises, retail shops, shopping malls and car parking bays.

-The fair values of IP and IPUD as at 31 December 2022 were assessed by management based on valuations prepared by a qualified external property valuer.
-We identified valuation of IP and IPUD as a key audit matter because of the significance of IP and IPUD to the Group's total assets and the significance of changes Our audit procedures to address the valuation of IP and IPUD included the following: obtaining and inspecting the valuation report prepared by the external property valuer on which the management's assessment of the fair values of IP and IPUD was based; assessing the external property valuer's qualifications, experience and expertise in the properties being valued and considering their objectivity; in fair value of IP and IPUD to the Group's profit before taxation and the valuation of IP and IPUD involve significant judgement and estimation, particularly in selecting appropriate valuation methodology, and for IP, capitalisation rates and market rents while, for IPUD, an estimation of costs to complete property development project, which increase the risk of error or potential management bias. with the assistance of our internal valuation specialists and utilising their industry knowledge and experience, discussing with the external property valuer, without the presence of management, and assessing the external property valuer's valuation methodologies; and assessing the key estimates and assumptions adopted in the valuation by comparing capitalisation rates, prevailing market rents and comparable market transactions with the available market data, on a sample basis; sample basis; comparing IP's tenancy information, includir
+The fair values of IP and IPUD as at 31 December 2023 were assessed by management based on valuations prepared by a qualified external property valuer.

+We identified valuation of IP and IPUD as a key audit matter because of the significance of IP and IPUD to the Group's total assets and the significance of changes in fair value of IP and IPUD to the Group's profit before taxation and the valuation of IP and IPUD involve significant judgement and estimation, particularly in selecting appropriate valuation methodology, and for IP, capitalisation rates and market rents while, for IPUD, an estimation of costs to complete property development project, which increase the risk of error or potential management bias.
+Our audit procedures to address the valuation of IP and IPUD included the following:

-- comparing IP's tenancy information, including committed rents and occupancy rates, provided by management to the external property valuer, with underlying contracts and related documentation, on a sample basis; and - conducting site visit to IPUD to observe the development progress and evaluating management's latest development budgets with reference to market statistics about estimated construction costs, signed construction contracts and/or unit construction costs of recently completed projects.
+- obtaining and inspecting the valuation report prepared by the external property valuer on which the management's assessment of the fair values of IP and IPUD was based; - assessing the competence, capabilities and objectivity of the external property valuer; - with the assistance of our internal valuation specialists and utilising their industry knowledge and experience, discussing with the external property valuer, without the presence of management, and evaluating the appropriateness of the external property valuer's valuation methodologies with reference to the prevailing accounting standards; and challenging the reasonableness of the key estimates and assumptions adopted in the valuation by comparing capitalisation rates, prevailing market rents and comparable market transactions with the available market data, on a sample basis; - comparing IP's tenancy information, including committed rents and occupancy rates, provided by management to the external property valuer, with underlying contracts and related documentation, on a sample basis; and - conducting site visit to IPUD to observe the development progress and evaluating management's latest development budgets with reference to market statistics about estimated construction costs, signed construction contracts and/or unit construction costs of recently completed projects.